-Why do some words pack more of an emotional punch than others?
+Why do some words pack more emotional punch than others?

 Some words, like fun or free, evoke positive reactions.
 Other words, like dangerous or pollution, generate a negative response.
-Smart writers know how to use words that cause readers to respond in a particular way.
+Smart writers know how to use words that cause readers to respond in a particular way, especially with persuasive or argumentative text.
 And smart readers know how to recognize when writers have used those words.

 TEACHING "LOADED WORDS"